digitalocean/doctl/README.md

-  databases       Display commands that manage databases help            Help with any command invoice         Display commands for retrieving invoices for your account Kubernetes      Displays commands to manage Kubernetes clusters and configurations projects        Manage projects and assign resources to them registry        [EA] Display commands for working with container registries version         Show the current version
+  databases       Display commands that manage databases help            Help with any command invoice         Display commands for retrieving invoices for your account kubernetes      Displays commands to manage Kubernetes clusters and configurations projects        Manage projects and assign resources to them registry        [EA] Display commands for working with container registries version         Show the current version